duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 The routine:
 - determines the nature of the interrupt
 - performs whatever actions are needed
-  - e.g. find out what I/O module generated the interrupt and brach to a program that will write more data out to that I/O module
+  - e.g. find out what I/O module generated the interrupt and branch to a program that will write more data out to that I/O module
-- allows the processor to continue executing the uesr program after it finishes
+- allows the processor to continue executing the user program after it finishes

 #### Program Status Word